(Pocket-lint) - Samsung announced the next generation of its Galaxy Watch in the form of the Galaxy Watch 3 in August 2020.

 - Galaxy Watch 3: Sleep tracking with REM stages, fall detection, 39 sports modes, ECG, blood pressure, blood oxygen

-All current Samsung Galaxy Watches are compatible with Android and iOS devices, which the Galaxy Watch 3 is also.
-They also all run Tizen OS, including the Galaxy Watch 3.
+All Samsung Galaxy Watches being compared here are compatible with Android and iOS devices and run Tizen OS.

-The Galaxy Watch 3 has the most features though, with the ability to take an ECG as well as your blood pressure and your blood oxygen level, fall detection and 39 sports modes.
-Some of these features will come to the Galaxy Watch Active 2 however.
+The Galaxy Watch 3 has the most features, with the ability to take an ECG as well as your blood pressure and your blood oxygen level, fall detection, run analysis and 39 sports modes.

 The Samsung Galaxy Watch 3 offers a very similar design to the original Galaxy Watch but with a few welcomed refinements and several extra features, including ECG, blood pressure, blood oxygen fall detection and more sports modes.

-The Galaxy Active 2 meanwhile, continues to be a smaller, more stylish smartwatch offering, whilst also offering a number of extra features over the original Galaxy Watch but not quite as many as the Galaxy Watch 3, even if it will get a few of the new ones.
+The Galaxy Active 2 meanwhile, continues to be a smaller, more stylish smartwatch offering, whilst also offering a number of extra features over the original Galaxy Watch but not quite as many as the Galaxy Watch 3.